Skip to main content

 Ultra-luxury spec: oversize reclining captain chairs, entertainment screens, premium sound, ambient lighting.
 Four fewer seats, considerably more per-seat comfort — favored by private-aviation clients and VIP delegations out of Teterboro.

-The third option, the Limo Sprinter (12 passengers, bar setup, party lighting, celebration-grade sound), books at the same $200/hour for proms, bachelor and bachelorette nights, and wedding parties.
+The third option, the Limo Sprinter (12 passengers, bar setup, party lighting, celebration-grade sound), books at the same custom pricing for proms, bachelor and bachelorette nights, and wedding parties.
 Since the rate doesn't move, the honest advice is simple: count your group, then pick the interior that matches the occasion.

 The Per-Person Math Nobody Runs